History of Russia: Russian society in the first half of 19th century

-The 1st quarter of the 19th century is the time when Russian literature becomes an independent and very striking phenomenon; this is the time when the very laws of the Russian literary language are formed.
-The reasons for such a rapid development of Russian literature during this period lie both in the intra-literary processes and in the socio-political life of Russian society.
+The early 19th century is the time when Russian literature becomes an independent and very striking phenomenon.

-As Western Europe modernized, after 1840 the issue for Russia became one of direction.
 Westernizers favored imitating Western Europe while others renounced the West and called for a return of the traditions of the past.
 The latter path was championed by Slavophiles, who heaped scorn on the "decadent" West.
 The Slavophiles were opponents of bureaucracy and preferred the collectivism of the medieval Russian mir, or village community, to the individualism of the West.

-Westernizers formed an intellectual movement that deplored the backwardness of Russian culture, and looked to western Europe for intellectual leadership.
-They were opposed by Slavophiles who denounced the West as too materialistic and instead promoted the spiritual depth of Russian traditionalism.
-A forerunner of the movement was Pyotr Chaadayev (1794–1856).
+A forerunner of the Westernizer movement was Pyotr Chaadayev.
 He exposed the cultural isolation of Russia, from the perspective of Western Europe, in his Philosophical Letters of 1831.
 He cast doubt on the greatness of the Russian past, and ridiculed Orthodoxy for failing to provide a sound spiritual basis for the Russian mind.
 He called on Russia to emulate Western Europe, especially in rational and logical thought, its progressive spirit, its leadership in science, and indeed its leadership on the path to freedom.
-Vissarion Belinsky (1811–1848), and Alexander Herzen (1812–1870) were prominent Westernizers.
+Vissarion Belinsky and Alexander Herzen were prominent Westernizers.

-The Crimean War
+Crimean War

 Since the war against Napoleon, Russia had become deeply involved in the affairs of Europe, as part of the "Holy Alliance."
 The Holy Alliance was formed to serve as the "policeman of Europe."
 However, to maintain the alliance required large armies.
-Prussia, Austria, Britain and France (the other members of the alliance) lacked large armies and needed Russia to supply the required numbers, which fit the philosophy of Nicholas I. When the Revolutions of 1848 swept Europe, however, Russia was quiet.
-The Tsar sent his army into Hungary in 1849 at the request of the Austrian Empire and broke the revolt there, while preventing its spread to Russian Poland.
+Prussia, Austria, Britain and France (the other members of the alliance) lacked large armies and needed Russia to supply the required numbers, which fit the philosophy of Nicholas I. The Tsar sent his army into Hungary in 1849 at the request of the Austrian Empire and broke the revolt there, while preventing its spread to Russian Poland.
 The Tsar cracked down on any signs of internal unrest.

 Russia expected that in exchange for supplying the troops to be the policeman of Europe, it should have a free hand in dealing with the decaying Ottoman Empire—the "sick man of Europe."
 In 1853, Russia invaded Ottoman-controlled areas leading to the Crimean War.
 Britain and France came to the rescue of the Ottomans.
 After a grueling war fought largely in Crimea, with very high death rates from disease, the allies won.

 Historian Orlando Figes points to the long-term damage Russia suffered: